epoll_create(2) System Calls Manual epoll_create(2)

 #include <sys/epoll.h> int epoll_create(int size); int epoll_create1(int flags);

-epoll_create() creates an epoll(7) instance.
-Since Linux 2.6.8, the size argument is ignored, but must be greater than zero; see NOTES below. epoll_create() returns a file descriptor referring to the new epoll instance.
+epoll_create() creates a new epoll(7) instance.
+Since Linux 2.6.8, the size argument is ignored, but must be greater than zero; see HISTORY. epoll_create() returns a file descriptor referring to the new epoll instance.
 This file descriptor is used for all the subsequent calls to the epoll interface.
 When no longer required, the file descriptor returned by epoll_create() should be closed by using close(2).
 When all file descriptors referring to an epoll instance have been closed, the kernel destroys the instance and releases the associated resources for reuse. epoll_create1() If flags is 0, then, other than the fact that the obsolete size argument is dropped, epoll_create1() is the same as epoll_create().
 The following value can be included in flags to obtain different behavior: EPOLL_CLOEXEC Set the close-on-exec (FD_CLOEXEC) flag on the new file descriptor.
 See the description of the O_CLOEXEC flag in open(2) for reasons why this may be useful.

+epoll_create() Linux 2.6, glibc 2.3.2. epoll_create1() Linux 2.6.27, glibc 2.9.
 In the initial epoll_create() implementation, the size argument informed the kernel of the number of file descriptors that the caller expected to add to the epoll instance.
 The kernel used this information as a hint for the amount of space to initially allocate in internal data structures describing events.
 (If necessary, the kernel would allocate more space if the caller's usage exceeded the hint given in size.)
 Nowadays, this hint is no longer required (the kernel dynamically sizes the required data structures without needing the hint), but size must still be greater than zero, in order to ensure backward compatibility when new epoll applications are run on older kernels.

 close(2), epoll_ctl(2), epoll_wait(2), epoll(7) Linux man-pages 6.04 2023-03-30 epoll_create(2)